anakamura1/ticket-life/README.md

 <img height="80%" width="80%"  alt="Screenshot 2025-01-09 at 1 07 38 PM" src="https://github.com/user-attachments/assets/2250bfde-a0cf-4fbf-a9c4-3cc86bebf5a2" />

-<p>Now as an agent we can acknowledge Karen's ticket and begin "working" it to completion.</p>
+<p>Now as an agent we can acknowledge Karen's ticket and begin "working" it to completion.
+We can first acknowledge the ticket by replying publicly to Karen</p>
+<p>Using the internal notes tab, we can submit notes where only the support team can see.
+This is helpful to have communication between agents on the progress of the ticket or new developments. </p>
 <br>

 <img height="80%" width="80%" alt="Screenshot 2025-01-09 at 1 16 18 PM" src="https://github.com/user-attachments/assets/9e6cd9a8-1c35-48c8-9b0f-bcb8da1cf11c" />